Sehan64/unisoc-su/README.md

 ## Overview

-This is an AxManager plugin by SeHan that builds on Skorpion96's unisoc-su to provide a full interactive root shell experience.
+This is an AxManager plugin by me that builds on Skorpion96's unisoc-su to provide a full interactive root shell experience.
 It wraps the CVE-2022-47339 exploit chain into an installable plugin with a live-streaming shell client, background job control, and session recovery — all accessible directly from AxManager's QuickShell.

 **This is not persistent root.** Rootbridge runs only for the current session and must be restarted after a reboot.